Andohahela National Park is located in southeast Madagascar and is remarkable for the three extremes of habitats that are present within it.

 These mountains form a natural barrier to the moist trade winds that blow from the east and the result is three different climatic zones.
-Rainfall is high on the eastern side of the mountains, around 2,000mm a year and as a result there is dense tropical rainforest, very unusual for Madagascar's southern region.
-The western slopes of the park receive much less rainfall, around 700mm a year and the resulting vegetation is dry spiny forest.
+Rainfall is high on the eastern side of the mountains, around 2,000mm a year, and as a result there is dense tropical rainforest which is very unusual for Madagascar's southern region.
+The western slopes of the park receive much less rainfall, around 700mm a year, and the resulting vegetation is dry spiny forest.
 Finally, between these two areas of climatic and vegetation extremes there is a unique transitional forest known as the Ranopiso Transition which is known for its unique endemic triangle palm.

 The variety of habitats within Andohahela is mirrored in the richness of species that are found there.
 Fifteen species of lemur have been recorded, including ring-tailed lemurs, mouse lemurs and one of Madagascar's most emblematic species, Verreaux's sifaka.
 The park has an extensive bird list including long-tailed ground rollers, Lafresnaye's vanga, olive-capped couas and more.

 Map of Andohahela National Park

 - Manafiafy 32 miles away

 - The Southern Tip of Madagascar 33 miles away

 - Isalo National Park 178 miles away

 - Eastern Madagascar 188 miles away